scales-okn/PACER-tools/code/downloader/README.md

 - `--docket-update`
 Check for new docket lines in existing cases.
 A `--docket-input` must also be provided.
 If the docket input is a csv, a `latest_date` column can be provided to give the latest date across docket lines for each case.
 This date (+1) is passed to the "date filed from" field in Pacer when the docket report is generated.
 If no `latest_date` column provided for a case that has been previously downloaded, the date is calculated from the case json.

+*Summary Scraper*
+- `--summary-input TEXT`
+Similar to `--docket-input`.
+A relative path that is the input for the Summary Scraper module: this can be a single query result page (.html), a directory of query html files or a csv with UCIDs.

 *Document Scraper*